Joomla 4 is an improved version of Joomla. It comes with lots of features and improvements, but still under-development (not officially released).

 Generally, both CMSes come with the functionalities you need to start blogging, right away.

-Moreover, WordPress and Joomla are extensible, and they have a lot of blogging extensions/plugins ready for you to use.
-So, basically, you can add more functionalities to your WordPress or Joomla blog by using blogging plugins/extensions.
+WordPress and Joomla are extensible, and have a lot of blogging extensions/plugins ready for you to use.
+So, you can add more functionalities to your WordPress or Joomla blog by using blogging plugins/extensions.

 So, if your blog runs WordPress v5.0 and later, you’ll definitely use Gutenberg block editor.

-When it comes to extending a Joomla and WordPress blog respectively, both CMSes have blogging extensions/plugins that you can use.
+When it comes to extending a Joomla 4 or WordPress blog, both have blogging extensions/plugins that you can use.
 However, WordPress happens to have more blogging plugins than Joomla.

-Joomla is great for blogging, as it comes with different editor extensions, that you can switch to at any time.
+Joomla 4 is great for blogging, as it comes with different editor extensions that you can switch to at any time.
 This is one of the advantages of blogging with Joomla, because of the variety of editor extensions it has.

-Blogging with Joomla and WordPress, respectively, is perfect, and great.
-Because these two CMSes are extensible, and they come with blogging extensions/plugins you can use to manage your blog.
-Moreover, by default, WordPress was created specifically for blogging, while Joomla wasn’t, and WordPress has a lot of blogging plugins for proper blog management than Joomla.
+Blogging with Joomla 4 or WordPress is perfect and great, because they come with blogging extensions/plugins you can use to manage your blog.
+Moreover, by default, WordPress was created specifically for blogging, while Joomla wasn’t.
+In addition, WordPress has more blogging plugins than Joomla.
+Above all, Joomla 4 outshines WordPress with its new workflow feature, which enables users manage contents more efficiently.

 6. Joomla vs WordPress 2020: Control & Flexibility